yosoufe/VAMR/README.md

 # to build the docker image
 python cli.py build

+# or to pull the image from the dockerhub
+# instead of building it,
+# It can be faster than building
+python cli.py pull

-# to run the docker image and have a terminal inside the docker image, compile everything in the image
+# to run the docker image and have a terminal inside the docker image, we compile everything in the container
+# It will pull my image if you do not build it yourself.
 python cli.py run
 ```